Erb’s Palsy Lawyers Serving the Injured and their Families in Stamford, Danbury, Bridgeport, Shelton and throughout Connecticut

 - The best results generally occur when surgery is performed three to six months after birth and diagnosis.
 When avulsion and rupture injuries occur, the infant is unlikely to recover on his or her own.

 Contact Berkowitz and Hanna LLC to Discuss Your Erb’s Palsy Case

 If your child has Erb’s palsy, it may have been caused by the mistake or negligence of an obstetrician, midwife, or other healthcare staff who was responsible for your baby’s delivery.
 Failing to recognize the risk factors or respond to them appropriately, as well as delegating the delivery procedure of a woman with a high-risk pregnancy to inexperienced, junior staff, may be the direct cause of this type of birth injury.

-If you suspect that your baby’s Erb’s palsy was caused by some form of medical malpractice, contact Berkowitz and Hanna LLC today so that we can talk about your infant’s condition, the delivery, applicable laws, and how to protect both your rights and those of your infant.
+If you suspect that your baby’s Erb’s palsy was caused by some form of medical malpractice, contact our skilled attorneys today so that we can talk about your infant’s condition, the delivery, applicable laws, and how to protect both your rights and those of your infant.
 Call us today at (866) 479-7909 or request a free consultation on our contact us page.